axdg/pchan/README.md

  - **channel** (`function`) - the channel to range over.
  - **fn** (`function`) - the callback function (called for each received value).

+Calling `range` with a `channel` and a callback function (`fn`) will continue to receive from `channel`, passing each value to the supplied callback until the channel is closed.

 ## License